Sharing is caring!

 • Firstly, you’ll create a magic circle.

-• Thirdly, you’ll crochet round 3: 1 three double crochet stitch for each chain 1 space and increase in the corners with (three double crochet stitches + 2 chains + three double crochets stitches).
+• Thirdly, you’ll crochet round 3: 1 three double crochet stitches for each chain 1 space and increase in the corners with (three double crochet stitches + 2 chains + three double crochet stitches).

-• Next, use and use round 3 concept as a repeat round for the remaining rounds.
+• Next, use the round 3 concept as a repeat round for the remaining rounds.

 • Then, add as many rounds as you like to the size you want your granny square to be.